Butterfly Effects and Battleship Defects

 The Japanese believe it is likely that there is to be at least one American carrier in the area of operations, and is extremely confident in their ability to weaken the US carrier forces ahead of their decisive battle.

 On May 1, Task Force 17 (Yorktown) under Rear Admiral Frank Fletcher is already operating in the area and is reinforced by Task Force 11 (Lexington and the large cruiser Ticonderoga) under Rear Admiral Aubrey Fitch, who have sortied from Pearl Harbor.
 Ticonderoga is the only fast capital ship available as the battle cruiser Bunker Hill and large cruisers Shiloh and Alaska are with Hornet and Enterprise.
 However, both task forces need to refuel and TF 17 completes first.
 After Admiral Fletcher, overall commander, is alerted to the Japanese landing on Tulagi, he decides to detach with just Yorktown and attempt to attack the landings.
-He orders TF 11 to regroup with Australian Rear Admiral John Crace’s Task Force 44 (a mixed Australian-American cruiser force including the battlecruiser HMAS Tiger) after it refuels.
+He orders TF 11 to regroup with Australian Rear Admiral John Crace’s Task Force 44 (a mixed Australian-American cruiser force including the now reparied battlecruiser HMAS Tiger) after it refuels.

 On May 5, Fletcher regroups with Task Forces 11 and 44, and radio intercepts informs him that the Japanese intend to arrive off Port Moresby on May 10.
 Fletcher deduces that the Japanese are likely to have carriers operating in support of the landing force and that they are likely transiting via the Jormand Passage (through the strait between the Louisiade Archipelago and Papau) to Moresby.